-The Club’s former Captain, Manager, Director and the man voted Greatest Ever Ranger by fans has always been a huge supporter of the RYDC and will play an important role in their ongoing development.
+The Club’s former Captain, Manager, Director and the man voted Greatest Ever Ranger by fans has always been a huge supporter of the RYDC and plays an important role in their ongoing development.

-Ibrox icon John Greig commented: “I am delighted to join the Board of the Rangers Youth Development Company.
+Ibrox icon John Greig commented: “I am delighted to be on the Board of the Rangers Youth Development Company.
 Since 1964 they have backed Rangers Football Club in a variety of ways and it is my pleasure to assist them in any way I can.

 “Fans always play Rangers Lotto, buy Stadium Bricks or purchase Rising Stars tickets and Scratchcards and it is terrific that all profits raised from these products go directly to the youth programme.